 Objects (contracts) are fundamental application building blocks.
 Borrowing OOP terminology, an object is a class instance.
 In other words, an object is a series of records that can be accessed via an index.

 Each record represents an object’s state at a certain point.
 The state can contain the object’s memory at the point.
 Memory is a binary blob stored in the ledger and a contract can put any data it needs into it.

-In a blockchain, objects cannot be modified, only appended by another record.
+In a blockchain, objects can’t be modified, only amended by a subsequent record.
 Therefore, object states can be one of the following types:

-Deactivated – the object has been “removed” from the system.
-Since data cannot be removed from the chain, objects are simply marked as removed.
+Deactivated—the object has been “removed” from the system.
+Since data can’t be removed from the chain, objects are simply marked as removed.

 A succession of object records (states) is called a lifeline and can be visualized as follows:

 An object is assembled from a lifeline via its index.
 As stated above, index is a collection of pointers to object’s records (states, requests, etc.).
 So, to get an object, all we need is its index.
 The ledger stores multiple versions of the object’s index depending on the pulse.

 To preserve consistency, each operation is performed on a particular object’s version.
 To get an object to execute on, a virtual node sends an operation request based on which the object’s version is calculated.
 This way, two concurrent operations can be performed on different versions of said object.

 Object’s lifeline is not the only chain, though.
 The ledger stores any requests that belong to an object in a sideline.
 The general term for all the chains (lines) is a filament.
 So, a more complex object structure including all filaments is as follows:

 Objects have relations to other entities and to each other.
 Most of those relations are references in the object’s activation record.